crackle - Crack Bluetooth Smart (BLE) Encryption

 If the TK successfully cracks, crackle will derive the remaining keys used to encrypt the rest of the connection and will decrypt any encrypted packets that follow.
 If the LTK is exchanged (typically the first thing done after encryption is established) crackle will output this value to stdout.
 The LTK can be used to decrypt any future communications between the two endpoints.

-Provide crackle with an output file using -o to create a new PCAP file containing the decrypted data (in addition to the already unencrypted data).
+to create a new PCAP file containing the decrypted data (in addition to the already unencrypted data).

 Example usage: